-- 1. A sabbatical leave may be granted to a tenured bargaining unit member so long as the purposes of the leave are to further the interests of Central Michigan University as well as the bargaining unit member.
+- A sabbatical leave may be granted to a tenured bargaining unit member so long as the purposes of the leave are to further the interests of Central Michigan University as well as the bargaining unit member.
 The primary purposes for which a sabbatical leave is granted are to provide a tenured bargaining unit member with opportunities to: - a.
-Improve and strengthen her/his teaching;
+Improve and strengthen her/his teaching; - b.

-- b.
 Engage in research and/or professional writing for intended publication in the applicant's area of expertise; - c.
 Perform scholarly or professional services at the local, state, national, or international level; - d.
 Engage in other creative or scholarly activities; or - e.
 Engage in intellectual and professional development activities that will be of benefit to the individual and to the University. - 2.
 All tenured bargaining unit members are eligible to apply for this type of leave to take effect at the end of the sixth continuous year, or twelfth semester, of regular full-time duties.
-In computing the six (6) year requirement, continuous part-time service shall be accumulated and converted to full-time service (e.g., two (2) semesters of one-half (1⁄2) time duties equal one (1) semester of full-time duties).
+Untenured bargaining unit members are eligible to apply in the eleventh semester of regular full-time duties or later, provided that they expect to be tenured by the beginning of the proposed sabbatical.
+The leave, if approved, shall be contingent on the granting of tenure effective prior to the start of the leave.
+In computing the six (6) year requirement, continuous part-time service shall be accumulated and converted to full-time service (e.g., two (2) semesters of one-half ( $\frac{1}{2}$ ) time duties equal one (1) semester of full-time duties).
 Credit also may be granted for professionally relevant leaves taken since the bargaining unit member's last sabbatical leave.
 Credit for sabbatical leave eligibility shall not be cumulative beyond six (6) years unless a fully approved leave is denied solely for the convenience of the department, college, or University.